ymyke/cardio/README.md

   - One approach could be: Always use the session.
 But no code whatsoever in the session.
 Everything gets set up outside of session and gets injected into the session module.
-- I think ComputerStrategy should be part of ComputerAgent and ComputerAgent should be part of the fightcontroller initiator, since it only has relevance in fights.
-  (- Also, maybe there is no need for a ComputerAgent class in the end?)
-- Add some draw_strategy param to the fight handler so the humanagent can be automated for tests? -- That way it would be warranted for both agents types to have strategties.
 - Dependency chaos?
   - Draw all modules and their dependencies and think about them.
   - Should cards have a game attribute which they use to query the world (e.g., who the